The Iron Sheik: Early career (1972–1979)

 In 1972, Vaziri was invited to become a professional wrestler by promoter Verne Gagne.
 Vaziri trained in the same class as Ric Flair at Gagne's wrestling camp under trainer Billy Robinson and then wrestled for Gagne's American Wrestling Association (AWA).
 He also worked as a trainer, teaching Ricky Steamboat, Greg Gagne and Jim Brunzell.
 Vaziri first wrestled as a face in preliminary matches before a promoter suggested that he adopt a heel gimmick similar to that of the notorious Sheik.

 Vaziri obliged and adopted what came to be his signature look: He shaved his head bald, grew a traditional "buffo" style mustache and added wrestling boots with the toe curled up — a nod to his ethnic background, which, according to Vaziri, was an idea from Jimmy Snuka.
 He also introduced the Persian clubs, a sport in his native Iran, and challenged wrestlers to do as many swings as he.
 His Iranian gimmick received attention due to the events of the Iranian Revolution.
 Taking the name The Great Hossein Arab, he won his first title, the Canadian Tag Team Championship, with a partner the Texas Outlaw.
 He wrestled in Japan against the likes of Steve Day and Antonio Inoki in 1978.

 World Wrestling Federation (1979–1980)

 In 1979, Vaziri debuted in the World Wrestling Federation (WWF) as The Great Hossein Arab and won the first-ever Battle Royal in Madison Square Garden, New York City.
-This earned him a title shot at then-champion Bob Backlund, who pinned him later that night in a 30-minute battle.
+This earned him a title shot at then-champion Bob Backlund, who pinned him later that night in a 30-minute battle following an Atomic Drop.
 He later feuded with Chief Jay Strongbow and Bruno Sammartino before leaving in 1980.